xenophene/xenophene.github.io/_posts/2016-01-04-mohe-rang-do-laal.markdown

 notice how different it is from anything (if you exclusively listen to Breaking Benjamin) and most everything else we usually listen to.

+PS: SLB is a music composer?!
+Woah, I didn't know that.

 [Bajirao Mastani]: http://www.imdb.com/title/tt3735246/
 [raag samples]: http://raag-hindustani.com/Scales1.html